 Our Top Picks

 The following products feature rugged construction, excellent clamping features, and compact designs that make them easy to carry or store.
 And, to make sure that we’re only suggesting the best portable workbenches, we performed hands-on testing with each of the following models.
 Find out which models are top-tier and which workbench didn’t make the cut.

-With its lightweight adjustability for different applications and sturdy build, the Pegasus from WORX is an excellent option for DIYers with space limitations or a pro working at a remote jobsite.
-This workbench, which is made of high-grade plastic with lockable legs, can support up to 300 pounds when in work table mode.
+With its lightweight adjustability for various applications and sturdy build, the Pegasus from WORX is an excellent option for DIYers with space limitations or a pro working at a remote job site.
+This workbench, made of high-grade plastic with lockable legs, can support up to 300 pounds when in work table mode.
 A set of quick clamps and holding clamps that work with two T-strips integrated into the benchtop provide ample clamping power for large dimensional lumber.

 This workbench uses durable resin construction for the worktop with sturdy aluminum legs, giving it a 1,000-pound capacity.
 Other features include a tool organizer.
 This lightweight table also has the ability to collapse into a briefcase shape complete with a handle.